Share this...

 • Referring to some flowers you might have seen in a shop – Les fleurs – Elles sont belles!

 So this might take a bit of getting used too.
 You need think about what the sentence includes alongside the subject to quickly know which form to take at the very start of the sentence but this is what you normally do anyway you’re identifying gender etc. It’s easier to get used to the C when there is a noun because it is just a blanket policy.
 So start here and then take each step slowly.
 You will start to improve and as you’re doing a language stay in France you will have an infinite supply of examples and opportunities to practice.
-Some of the most common phrase’s you will encounter whilst learning French in France utilise this because you say them generally.
+Some of the most common phrase’s you will encounter whilst learning French in southern France utilise this because you say them generally.
 C’est genial!